nextgis/docs_toolbox/source/tools.rst

    Initial and resulting data

 The tool merges many vector layers into one.
+Layers should be of same geometry type.

 Inputs:

-* ZIP compressed file with .shp, .geojson, .gpkg, .tab layers.
-Files can be put into a single sub-folder.
+* ZIP archive with .shp, .geojson, .gpkg, .tab layers.
+You can combine files of different formats and coordinate reference systems together in one set.
+Inside archive files can also be stored in additional common folder.

 Outputs: